FAIMS/Australian-heritage-survey-and-artefact-recording-schema/Phase_1_modules/Mound-feature-phase-1-recording/README.md

 # Phase 1 Module: Mounds

-_This module represents a digital workflow recording mounds in the colonial Cape York, Australia_
+_This module represents a digital workflow for recording a variety of archaeological mound features in Australia.
+Typical feature-types recorded with this module include shell and earth mounds created by Aboriginal people__

-## Contact info:
-For more details about **Indigenous foodways in colonial Cape York Peninsula** project, please visit http://capeyorkpeninsula.org/.

 ## Screenshots of the 2020 version: